-- 2.1 The Association, through its Council, shall monitor the compliance of members with this Code and will require members to submit to Annual Compliance Audits (ACA's) as a condition of membership of the Association.
-The Association or any other authorised person(s) will conduct the ACA's at the member's business premises. - 2.2 Members shall promptly notify the Chief Executive or other officer of the Association of any conduct that comes to their attention of any member or any other person engaging in Bills of Sale for Consumer Lending, which is not consistent with this code and which might adversely affect the reputation of the consumer credit industry or of the Association. - 2.3 The Association will record all incidences of reported misconduct, including misconduct identified through Annual Compliance Audits, and will make those records available to the Office of Fair Trading (OFT). - The Association, through its Council, may take action against any member found to be in breach of this Code.
+2.1 The Association, through its Council, shall monitor the compliance of members with this Code and will require members to submit to Annual Compliance Audits (ACA's), at the full expense of the individual member, as a condition of membership of the Association.
+The Association or any other authorised person(s) will conduct the ACA's at any of the member's premises at which the member carries on the relevant business.

+- 2.2 Members shall promptly notify the Chief Executive or other officer of the Association of any conduct that comes to their attention of any member or any other person engaging in Bills of Sale for Consumer Lending, which is not consistent with this code and which might adversely affect the reputation of the consumer credit industry or of the Association. - 2.3 The Association will record all incidences of reported misconduct, including misconduct identified through Annual Compliance Audits, and will make those records available to the Office of Fair Trading (OFT). - 2.4 The Association, through its Council, may take action against any member found to be in breach of this Code.
 Such action may include unscheduled compliance audits, written warnings to the member, requests for written explanations and meetings to discuss the matter. - 2.5 The ultimate sanction, which the Association may impose, is the suspension or expulsion of a member from the Association.
 The Association will also promptly notify the OFT of any members who they suspend or expel and the reasons why.